deen-abdullah/EvidenceBasedQuery/querysum/README.md

-In this experiment we used [querysum](https://github.com/yumoxu/querysum) model, and [DUC 2006 and 2007](https://www-nlpir.nist.gov/projects/duc/data.html) data sets.
-Instead of using the query from the data sets, we used our generated query and performed the QFS using querysum model.
+In this experiment we used [QuerySum](https://github.com/yumoxu/querysum) model, and [TD-QFS](https://drive.google.com/file/d/1X1rKKP5SrUoU9-ki0urrlhO_L35Vl2oO/view?usp=sharing) data set.
+Instead of using the query from the data set, we used our generated query and performed the QFS using QuerySum model.

-querysum model is available [here](https://github.com/yumoxu/querysum).
-Since we are not allowed to distribute DUC data, you can request DUC 2006-2007 from [NIST](https://www-nlpir.nist.gov/projects/duc/data.html).
+QuerySum model is available [here](https://github.com/yumoxu/querysum).

-Use our 'EvidenceGeneration.ipynb' file to generate the query for DUC data sets.
-Then replace them on 'data/topics'.
+Use 'EvidenceGenerationFor_tdqfs.ipynb' file to generate the query for TD-QFS data set.
+We used the same documents as the author used for generating their queries.
+Then replace them on 'data/tdqfs/query_info.txt'.
 Finally, follow the steps on querysum model to get the results.